damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/02-configuration.md

 - Type: `boolean`
 - Required: `false`

 Enables the `id_token` validation.
-You can disable this validation if you would like to ignore expired values during the renew process.
+You can disable this validation if you would like to ignore expired values during the renew process or after the first renew.
 If no `id_token` is returned while using refresh tokens, set this to false. <br/>
 Default = _true_

 ### `tokenRefreshInSeconds`